abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxeyes.md

       /var/run/desktop from run (rw)
 ```

-Great you've installed and started a new application for abcdesktop
+You have successfully installed and started a new application for abcdesktop.io.